Best Walks and Hikes in Tasmania

 It was hailed Australia’s premier coastal walk before the track officially opened and has since lived up to its cliff-high hype.
 This southern Tasmanian four-day experience along the Tasman Peninsula’s drama-filled coast is raw, remote and its seascapes cleansing.
 The 46 km journey of the Three Capes Track begins with a boat trip and features some of the highest sea cliffs in the Southern Hemisphere.

 Environmentally-sensitive cabins are home base for each evening, offering comfy sleeping quarters and spacious dining hubs to meet fellow walkers.
-Keep an eye out in late 2018 for the Tasmanian Walking Company’s guided offering of this well-crafted track.
+The Tasmanian Walking Company also offers a guided experience of this well-crafted track.

 …this southern Tasmanian four-day experience along the Tasman Peninsula’s drama-filled coast is raw, remote and its seascapes cleansing.